Urartu–Assyria War

 The Urartu–Assyria War was a conflict between the Kingdom of Urartu and the Neo-Assyrian Empire.
 The war began around 714 BC, with the invasion of Urartu by the Assyrian King Sargon II.
 Sargon led multiple offensives deep into Urartian territory, amassing numerous victories in the war.
 Following his death, however, Urartian Kings Argishti II and Rusa II launched many successful counterattacks, reclaiming Urartu's lost territory and gaining some from Assyria.
 However, their successors suffered multiple major defeats, resulting in Urartu becoming an Assyrian client state.

 Background

 The Iron Age Kingdom of Urartu began its rise to power in the mid-9th century BC.
 Within a century, the relatively new state had conquered the majority of what were to later be known as the Armenian Highlands.
-However, the Assyrian King Tiglath-Pileser III saw the rising Kingdom of Urartu as a growing threat to the safety of his kingdom.
+However, the Assyrian King Tiglath-Pileser III saw the rising Kingdom of Urartu as a growing threat to the safety of his empire.
 The Assyrian leadership deemed that they must end this threat through direct confrontation with the young kingdom.